 ANTIOXIDANTS--Dark chocolate (especially raw chocolate high in cacao solids) is virtually bursting at the seams with antioxidants, substances believed to protect cells from damage (which many believe bestow anti-aging benefits ;-)) and help prevent numerous diseases.

-MAGNESIUM--Dark chocolate is very rich in magnesium, a nutrient required for over 300 chemical reactions in the body, ranging from helping to lower high blood pressure to easing menstrual cramps.
+MAGNESIUM--Dark chocolate is very rich in magnesium, a mineral required for over 300 different chemical reactions in the body, ranging from helping to lower high blood pressure to easing menstrual cramps.

 PPQ--Next to mother's milk, chocolate has the highest known content of PPQ, a type of B vitamin known to improve memory, concentration, attention, information identification, recall, and processing ability.

 BLOOD SUGAR FRIENDLY--Due to its high fat content (largely monounsaturated fat, the same heart-healthy fat found in olive oil) and high fiber content, dark chocolate is extremely blood sugar friendly, which helps to keep our energy balanced and our brains focused.

 IT'S DELICIOUS!--Food is meant to be enjoyed.
 If we feel tortured by the foods that we are eating, we are doing something wrong.